Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

 The reason not to contract it immediately is to parameterize an operator for contraction.
-The components of supersubscripts can be contracted by using the \texttt{contract} expression.
-The \texttt{contract} expression receives a function to be used for contraction as the first argument, and a target tensor as the second argument.
+The components of supersubscripts can be contracted by using the \lstinline{contract} expression.
+The \lstinline{contract} expression receives a function to be used for contraction as the first argument, and a target tensor as the second argument.
+This feature allows us to implement a tensor multiplication function.